privacycg/storage-access-headers/README.md

 As an illustrative example, consider a calendar widget on calendar.com, embedded in example.com.
 During the user's first-ever visit to the example.com page, the flow of events is the following:

 1. The user agent requests the calendar widget's content.
    * The fetch of this content is uncredentialed, as the user agent is blocking third-party cookies by default (by assumption).
-As a result, the server must respond with a placeholder that only requests unpartitioned cookie access, and then fetches the real widget.
+As a result, the server must respond with a placeholder that only has unpartitioned cookie access.
 1. The user agent loads the placeholder widget, without giving access to unpartitioned cookies.
 1. The widget placeholder calls `document.requestStorageAccess()`.
    * Note: this proposal does not include any changes to the existing requirements for obtaining permission.